vadv/oh-my-pg-linter/rules/constraint-missing-not-valid/message.md

 Check that all new constraints have `NOT VALID`.

-By default new constraints require a table scan and block writes to the table while that scan occurs.
+By default, new constraints require a table scan and block writes to the table while that scan occurs.
 Using NOT VALID with a later VALIDATE CONSTRAINT call prevents the table scan and results in the validation step only requiring a SHARE UPDATE EXCLUSIVE lock.

 [SQL-ALTERTABLE-NOTES](https://www.postgresql.org/docs/current/sql-altertable.html#SQL-ALTERTABLE-NOTES)